Services & Pricing:

 Length of follow-up appointment:

-A typical follow-up session is approximately 1 hour in length, which in itself is slightly shorter than the initial consultation as most of the assessment has already been done at this stage.
+A typical follow-up session is approximately 1 hour in length.
 To realistically give enough time to cover everything in good detail, I would recommend 1 hour follow-ups for most of my clients, based upon the level of dysfunction I typically see in clients.

 However, some customers may choose to opt for a 30 minute follow-up session, if for instance their body is fairly well-maintained, tightness is kept on top of, and therefore they only need a few things addressing.
 Or perhaps, the client might want to save money by having a shorter session.
 In which case, 30 minute follow-ups are available on a trial-basis until the end of 2019, and if successful, I will carry these forward on a more permanent basis.
 30 minute sessions are available on Wednesdays at Melton Wellness House, or as a mobile session within Melton Mowbray itself only (normal travel radius only applies with two-together option).